mtyide/BETSoftware.Ecommerce/README.md

 You can use the Swagger API to test data creation (Products)
 The UI (ASP.NET Core with AngularJS/MVC/ReactJS) will be used to create Orders and manage the Checkout process of the eCommerce site once API completed
 # Not included
 BackOffice to manage Products IS NOT part of this assessment.
-Refer to Swagger API to test endpoints (Products)
+Refer to Swagger API to test endpoints (Products).
+Products are NOT deleted but rather marked as INACTIVE
 # Login Controller
 Yandisa's Notes - We can assume Api Key (Guid) will be used for authorization after successful authentication
 Yandisa's Notes - In a real world, oAuth (JWT) can be used instead to authorize users